Abhisheksharma1998/Multi-Client-Chat-System-in-C/README.md

 2. Server.c
 # Client.c
-This contains the code for the client side. command to complie: gcc -pthread client.c -o client command to run :./client <ip>
+This contains the code for the client side.

+Command to complie: gcc -pthread client.c -o client Command to run :./client <ip>
 # Server.c
-This contains the code for the server side. command to complie: gcc -pthread server.c -o server command to run :./server
+This contains the code for the server side.

+Command to complie: gcc -pthread server.c -o server Command to run :./server